Hunza Valley Pakistan Travel Guide

 High-quality Hiking socks and performance base layers.

-Energy bars or dehydrated meals if you rely on specific dietary snacks.
+Energy bars or dehydrated meals if you need specific dietary snacks.

 Personal hygiene products or toiletries not easily found locally.